maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module05.md

   <figcaption></figcaption>
 </figure>

 About one hour later, I finally have my 100 pictures.
-I can then import them in a photogrammetry software and see the result !
+I can then import them into photogrammetry software and see the result !
-First, I tried to use [Meshroom](https://alicevision.org/#meshroom) (AliceVision) which is free !
+First, I tried to use [Meshroom](https://alicevision.org/#meshroom) (AliceVision) which is free!
 Note that Meshroom uses your GPU for the computation so best to have a nice desktop configuration.
-For an unknown reason, my GPU was not used a lot though but my CPU was running at full power for at least 30 minutes !
+For an unknown reason, my GPU was not used a lot though but my CPU was running at full power for at least 30 minutes!

 <figure> <center>
   <img src="./../../img/mod05/meshroom.jpg" alt="3DSense" width="80%" />